JecaTosovic/WaterNetworkAnalysis/docs/source/PyMOLplugin.rst

   .. tab:: **From Files**

     Provide trajectory and topology files.
-The geometric mean of the selected atoms will be used as the center of water selection.

     **Trajectory and Topology Files**: Browse and select the appropriate files for your analysis.
 For list of supported file types check